alema-r/Alessandro-Marcolini-Oniro/meta-ohos-blueprints/README.md

 ## Description

-This layer, `meta-ohos-blueprints`, contains build metadata for OpenHarmony blueprints.
+This layer, `meta-ohos-blueprints`, contains build metadata for All Scenarios OS blueprints.

 ## Layer dependencies